 Looking for the best garden pot for your home or garden?
 Our experts took a deep dive into the market and purchased 9 of the top options to test side-by-side.
 We transplanted our own precious plants into these pots, setting them up for use in our gardens and inside with houseplants.
 Each different garden pot was judged for value by quality of construction, its versatility for different uses, considered aesthetics and design, and whether they come with any features like drainage plates or self-watering systems.
 Our comprehensive lineup includes a range of styles and brands to help you deduce which model is right for your home or garden.

 Whether you are looking to improve indoor air quality with a few lush house plants or are excited about building up a garden by starting your own seeds and installing one of our favorite compost bins, our home & garden experts are here to offer advice on the right products for your gardening needs.
-We have in-depth reviews covering essentials like the best gardening gloves, best garden hoses and best hose nozzle attachments, and even the best gardening shovels, so you can break new ground on your own backyard garden.
+We have in-depth reviews covering essentials like gardening gloves, garden hoses and hose nozzle attachments, and even the best gardening shovels, so you can break new ground on your own backyard garden.
 If you want a little help with the forecast, we also have you covered with the top weather stations for home use.

 Capacity: 1/5, 2/5 and 4/5 Gallons | Material: Ceramic